Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: WRF-LES sensitivities to large-scale forcings and contrast between the two CAO cases

 \subsection{Sensitivities to surface heat fluxes}

 To test the sensitivities to surface fluxes, we perform another three WRF-LES simulations using the same forcing configuration as the baseline simulation 0301A but with temporally varying and spatially uniform surface heat fluxes for the March 1 case.
-The time series of such surface heat fluxes obtained from ERA5 reanalysis data at the center of dropsonde circle is shown in \Fig{hf_era5_input}.
-When the WRF-LES simulation is forced by ${\rm SHF} (t_0)$ and ${\rm LHF} (t)$ (red curve), LWP evolves in the same pattern as the baseline but with larger values between 10:00-16:00 UTC as shown in \Fig{lwp_varyingF_LASSO_0301}.
+The time series of such surface heat fluxes obtained from ERA5 reanalysis data at the center of dropsonde circle is shown as the black lines in \Fig{hf_era5_input}.
+As shown in \Fig{lwp_varyingF_LASSO_0301}, when the WRF-LES is forced by ${\rm SHF} (t_0)$ and ${\rm LHF} (t)$ (red curve), LWP evolves in the same pattern as the baseline but with larger values between 10:00-16:00 UTC.
 This is because ${\rm LHF} (t)$ is larger than ${\rm LHF} (t_0)$ until 15:00 UTC, as shown in \Fig{hf_era5_input}.
 Overall, simulations driven by ${\rm LHF} (t)$ result in more LWP compared with the one by ${\rm LHF} (t_0)$.
 Simulations forced by ${\rm SHF} (t)$ and ${\rm LHF} (t_0)$ (green curve) exhibit the same trend as the one by ${\rm SHF} (t_0)$ and ${\rm LHF} (t)$.
-When the time-varying ${\rm SHF} (t)$ and ${\rm LHF} (t)$ are both applied to the WRF-LES simulation (black curve), the initial increase in ${\rm SHF} (t)$, as compared to ${\rm SHF} (t_0)$ (red), does not have an impact on the LWP.
-Overall, the LWP simulated by WRF-LES evolves monotonically with the evolution of ${\rm SHF} (t)$ and ${\rm LHF} (t)$ in the parameter range we have explored.
-Since the forcing ${\rm SHF} (t)$ and ${\rm LHF} (t)$ only vary slightly, the mean LWP values do not show a significant difference when comparing the four WRF-LES simulations.
-We also compare the Ice Water Path (IWP) as shown in \Fig{lwp_varyingF_LASSO_0301}(b).
-The evolution of these quantities follow the same trend as LWP. \Fig{vp_HF} shows the corresponding deviations of vertical profiles of simulation 0301B, 0301C, 0301D, and 0301E from the baseline simulation 0301A.
+When the time-varying ${\rm SHF} (t)$ and ${\rm LHF} (t)$ are both applied to the WRF-LES (black curve), the initial increase in ${\rm SHF} (t) \, \& \, {\rm LHF} (t)$, as compared to ${\rm SHF} (t_0)\, \& \, {\rm LHF} (t)$ (red), does not have an impact on the LWP.
+Since the forcing ${\rm SHF} (t)$ and ${\rm LHF} (t)$ only vary slightly, the mean LWP values do not show a significant difference when comparing the four WRF-LES.
+We also compare the IWP as shown in \Fig{lwp_varyingF_LASSO_0301}(b).
+The evolution of these quantities follow the same trend as LWP. \Fig{vp_HF} shows the corresponding deviations of vertical profiles of simulation 0301B, 0301C, 0301E, and 0301D from the baseline simulation 0301A.
 These profiles are averaged over the measurement time (3 snapshots over 15:00 to 16:00 UTC).
 Differences at the inversion layer (about 2 km) are the most pronounced.
-The green curves (${\rm SHF}(t)$, ${\rm LHF}(t_0)$) deviate the least from the blue curves (baseline simulation) while the red (${\rm SHF}(t_0)$, ${\rm LHF}(t)$) and black (${\rm SHF}(t)$, ${\rm LHF}(t)$) curves diverge the most within the boundary layer .
+The green curves (${\rm SHF}(t)$, ${\rm LHF}(t_0)$) deviate the least from the blue curves (baseline simulation) while the red (${\rm SHF}(t_0)$, ${\rm LHF}(t)$) and black (${\rm SHF}(t)$, ${\rm LHF}(t)$) curves diverge the most within the boundary layer.
 The red and black curves are almost identical except for the slight difference in $q_c$.
-This indicates that the effect of SHF variations on LWP is not obvious.